Start a new family tradition that points to the real meaning of Christmas, with these four christian alternatives to elf on the shelf.

 Flint The Christian Elf On The Shelf

-Every December morning when Flint comes, the boys find him in a different spot around the house.
+Every December morning when Flint comes, the boys find him in a new place around the house.
 He has a note for them to read that includes an activity for the day, and the verses in The Bible we will read for our family devotion that night.

 Sometimes he sends us on a church activity or service project.
 We have filled shoe boxes for samaritans purse, put together mana bags for the homeless, delivered gift baskets to families who are in need in our community, or delivered food to the local food pantry.